Dario Naamo: International career

 A regular Finnish youth international, Naamo has represented Finland at various youth national team levels.

 He was named in the Finland U17 squad for the 2022 UEFA European Under-17 Championship qualification tournament in October 2021, against Bosnia-Herzegovina, Switzerland and Gibraltar.
 Finland finished 2nd in the group and advanced to the Elite round.
 In March 2022, Naamo was part of the Finland U17 squad in the Elite round matches against Portugal, Bulgaria and Ireland.

 Naamo was part of the Finland U18 squad winning the friendly tournament Baltic Cup in June 2023.

 In October 2023, Naamo was named in the Finland U19 squad in the 2024 UEFA European Under-19 Championship qualification tournament, in three games against Romania, Czech Republic and San Marino.

 On 7 November 2023, Naamo got his first call-up to the Finland under-21 national team, for a friendly match against Sweden, and for a UEFA Under-21 Euro Championship qualifying match against Armenia.
 He made his U21 debut in a 3–0 friendly loss to Sweden on 16 November 2023.
 Naamo was named in the Finland U21 squad for the 2025 UEFA U21 Euro final tournament.

+On 11 May 2026, Naamo's request to switch allegiance to Iraq was approved by FIFA.
+On 19 May, Naamo was called-up to the Iraq national team preliminary training camp squad before the 2026 FIFA World Cup.

 Personal life

 Born in Finland to a Finnish mother and an Iraqi Kurdish father, Naamo is also eligible to represent Iraq.
 He holds a dual Finnish-Iraqi citizenship.
-After Naamo was allegedly contacted by the Iraq Football Association, he confirmed this in an interview in April 2024, and stated that his main goal is to represent Finland.
+After Naamo was allegedly contacted by the Iraq Football Association, he confirmed this in an interview in April 2024, and stated that his main goal was to represent Finland.